svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

         }
     }

 If the response shows `"signature_verified": true` then the claim's signature is genuine.
-The payee must **also** confirm that the channel has enough SGY available to honor the claim.
+The payee must **also** confirm that the channel has enough RCP available to honor the claim.
 To do this, the payee uses the [account_channels method][] to confirm the most recent validated state of the payment channel.

 Request: